Some Cool P.I. Model Car Kits

 At the tender young age of nine or so, my favourite TV show was Mannix.
 It was on Saturday nights, and I was allowed to stay up because it wasn't a school night.

 It was an MPC model car kit of Joe Mannix's Oldsmobile convertible.
-I didn't care if it was the car from an earlier season, or that Joe no longer drove such an upscale set of wheels, now that he'd left Intertect and was running his own one-man agency.
+I didn't care if it was the car from an earlier season and that Joe no longer drove such an upscale set of wheels, now that he'd left Intertect and was running his own one-man agency.

-No, what sold me was the description on side, the list of the accessories.
-A car phone!
-A gun (with REAL chrome plating!), hidden in the upholstery!
-I had to have it!
+No, what sold me was the description on side, the list of the accessories: a car phone!
+A gun (with REAL chrome plating!) hidden in the upholstery!
+And I could build it myself!
+I just had to have it!

-"In the first year of the show, when he worked for Intertech, Mannix, Joe drove a George Barris-customized (silver-and-dark-gray) convertible Oldsmobile Toranado.
+"In the first year of the show, when he worked for Intertech, Mannix, Joe drove a very cool, George Barris-customized silver-and-dark-gray 1967 Oldsmobile Toranado convertible.
 MPC made a model of it, in fact (this is true!
 I had one- ed. ) When he quit Intertech, he went downhill and drove various (dark green) Dodge Challengers and Darts and Barracudas for the rest of the series," says noted car nut John Boyle.
 Maybe so, but they were still pretty cool cars, and they each had something really special for back then: car phones."

 Built from Manta Montage, on a base chassis is from a VW and the engine from a VW-Porsche 914, made this light-weight car very, very fast indeed.
 There was a second version of the Coyote, used in the secondd anfd third seasons, which was based on a DeLorean.

-These cars really should have had kits.
-But I'd be willing to settle for photos of some really good scratch-built versions.
+But there are several other really cool cars featured in private eye TV shows, books and films that really should have had kits.
+Hell, I'd be willing to settle for photos of some really good scratch-built versions.
+Anyone?

 A battered Volkswagen Bug that's been around the block a few times, but somehow the spunky little thing just keeps on chuggin'.
 Sorta like Kinsey.

+Perhaps the most famous P.I. car of them all.
 Originally a gold-coloured 1974 (although it was frequently updated) Pontiac Firebird, license number 853OKG.
-Jimbo's chief investigative tool, it seemed, regularly crashed, trashed and involved in high speed chases. some shows, it deserved bigger billing than the "guest stars."
+Jimbo's chief investigative tool, it seemed, regularly crashed, trashed and involved in high speed chases.
+Some shows, it probably deserved bigger billing than some of the "guest stars."

 Just in case people didn't notice him already, it's painted a painfully bright canary yellow.